Hiya there, I’m Sarah. I’m a freelance SEO writer for hire and a homesteader raising a small family 4,200 feet up in the Salish Mountains of Montana.

 We’ll eventually add a wood splitter, but a sledge and a wedge (or an axe and a maul) are super efficient, eco-friendly tools that suck the fat right from your body and convert it into split wood to heat your home all winter.

 Year three is also the year I decided to focus on getting stronger and healthier.
 I added a treadmill to my standing desk, and now I walk 150-170 miles a month right here in my home office.
-I also started collecting barbell weights and lifting those weights anywhere from three to six days a week.
+I also started collecting barbell weights and lifting those weights five days a week.
 This has really made our long winters more bearable, and I feel much better about myself overall.

 - Responsibly thin our forest.
 We’re going to take out some of the undergrowth and smaller trees so we can see through the trees better.
 Because we have mountain lions, wolves, black bears, and grizzly bears, we need to be vigilant in improving visibility to prevent attacks on our animals (and us).
 This should also help prevent wildfires and make it easier to protect our house if we have a fire.